OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 What about the **representation of the function** by itself ?
 Is there a way to declare it ?

-Fortunately, the answer is yes, and this is how it will look like :
+Fortunately, the answer is yes, and this is how it will look like:
 ```kotlin
     // The new style
     val operation: () -> Float = { multiplication(paramY = 4f, paramX = 5f) }
 ```
-You can read it as follows :
+You can read it as follows:

 - On the left side : the variable `operation` is of type `() -> Float` which means that it's of type ***function that does something and